On the relation between the subadditivity cone and the quantum entropy cone: Discussion

 In the previous paragraph we commented on the relation between SSA and KC, both of which are necessary conditions for the realizability of PMIs.
-While these conditions are in general not equivalent, an open question is whether they are equivalent for the specific case of 1-dimensional PMIs.
-As we mentioned at the end of \S\ref{sec:realizability}, we have verified that this is the case at least up to $\N=5$.
+While these conditions are in general not equivalent (cf. \Cref{thm:KC_SSA}), an open question is whether they are equivalent for the specific case of 1-dimensional PMIs.
+As we mentioned at the end of \S\ref{sec:realizability}, we have verified this equivalence up to $\N=5$ (and partially for $\N=6$ \cite{He:2022wip}), and we conjecture that it holds for any $\N$ (cf. \Cref{conj:1d_KC_SSA}).

 The interest in 1-dimensional PMIs stems from its potential application to the analysis of entropic constraints in the gauge/gravity duality.
 It was recently argued in \cite{Hernandez-Cuenca:2022pst} that all holographic entropy inequalities might in principle be reconstructed from the knowledge of which extreme rays of the SAC can be realized by the graph models of \cite{Bao:2015bfa}.\footnote{\, Crucially, for the reconstruction of the $\N$-party inequalities, it is in general not sufficient to know the extreme rays of the SAC$_\N$ realized by graph models.
 However, \cite{Hernandez-Cuenca:2022pst} argued that more generally, for any $\N$, there exists a finite $\N'\geq \N$ such that this type of information would be sufficient for the reconstruction (see \cite{Hernandez-Cuenca:2022pst} for more details).} These observations suggest a natural question which aims at understanding the very origin of holographic entropic constraints, namely whether the extreme rays of the SAC that can be realized by graph models are precisely the ones that can be realized in quantum mechanics, or if instead there exist extreme rays that can be realized by quantum states but not by graph models.